kernelkit/kernelkit.github.io/_posts/2024-03-08-containers.md

 Save the best for last?
 A neat feature is that container content can be saved in the system's `startup-config` and therefore be automatically be backed up by administrators snapshotting the system.

-> This also means that custom(er) builds of Infix can bundle a built-in
-> container's initial configuration in the Infix `factory-config`, which
-> can be very useful when deploying at new installations.
-{: .prompt-info }

 This feature is perfectly suited for container applications that need a specific site setup.
 For example a configuration file.
 Here we use the